nvchernov/hidapiadapter/README.md

 `Install-Package HidApiAdapter`

+## Troubleshooting

+### Properties of installed dlls

 If you getting DllNotFoundException: ...
 DLL "hidapi32"

 Change properties of installed dlls - hidapi32.dll hidapi64.dll like on screenshot

 ![image](https://user-images.githubusercontent.com/14893576/50458730-72e65780-0976-11e9-9d46-1d4874083586.png)

+### No C++ Redistributable package installed

+You may getting exception "DllNotFoundException: Unable to load DLL 'hidapi32': The specified module could not be found" because you have no C++ Redistributable package installed on your windows.
+To fix this just install it